ellasiera/Nat_res_vOTUs/README.md

 The vOTUs were enerated by identifying viral contigs in metagenomes with VIBRANT (Kieft et al.), and clustering them with cd-hit-est at 95% identity and 85% coverage of the shortest contig.
 The longest contig of each cluster was chosen to represent that cluster.

 Bioinformatic analyses R scripts and data files can be found in the Analysis folder.

-Many thanks to Christian Santos-Medellin for developing the original scripts adjusted to this study.
+Many thanks to Christian Santos-Medellin for developing the original scripts adjusted for this study.